 I have both APs connected to Port 1 & 2 on the TL-SG108PE, Port 8 going to

-attempted to get VLANs working with Omada & PfSense, so the 802.1Q VLAN
+attempted to get VLANs working with Omada & PfSense in the past, so the

 VLAN ID | VLAN NAME | Member Ports | Tagged Ports | Untagged Ports |